jboss-developer/jboss-eap-quickstarts/payment-cdi-event/README.md

 What is it?
 -----------

-This quickstart demonstrates how to use *CDI 1.0 Events* in  Red Hat JBoss Enterprise Application Platform.
+The `payment-cdi-event` quickstart demonstrates how to use *CDI 1.0 Events* in Red Hat JBoss Enterprise Application Platform.

 The JSF front-end client allows you to create both credit and debit operation events.